Are you looking for the ultimate side hustle?

 Why You Should Consider Teaching English Online

-Online teaching is an educational approach that has come into the forefront of the public consciousness in early 2020 due to the outbreak of the devastating coronavirus.
-Many teachers have been required to make the shift to teaching online not out of choice but out of necessity.
+Online teaching is an educational approach that came into the forefront of the public consciousness in early 2020 due to the outbreak of the devastating coronavirus.
+Many teachers were required to make the shift to teaching online not out of choice but out of necessity.

 But long before the breakout of this global pandemic, there was (and still is) a large group of entrepreneurial-spirited teachers opting for the freedom, balance and income that an online teaching position offers.

 An online teaching job generally has the following attributes.

 Many online teachers report increased flexibility in their working hours and schedules once they started their new digital careers.
 Many of the opportunities that we’ll look at below allow teachers to select their own working hours and days.